ioBroker/ioBroker.mqtt/README.md

 - **Prefix for topics** - The prefix can be defined for own states.
 Like `/var/ioBroker/`.
 Name of topics will be for example published with the name `/var/ioBroker/ping/192-168-1-5`.
 - **Test connection** - Press the button to check the connection to broker.
 Adapter must be enabled before.
 - **Send states (ack=true) too** - Normally only the states/commands with `ack=false` will be sent to partner.
 If this flag is set every state independent of ack will be sent to partner.
-- **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
-In this case topic with `/set` will be used to send non acknowledged commands (ack: false) and topic without `/set` to receive state updates (with ack: true).
+- **Use different topic names for set and get** - if active, so every state will have two topics: `adapter/instance/stateName` and `adapter/instance/stateName/set`.
+In this case, a topic with `/set` will be used to send non acknowledged commands (ack: false) and topic without `/set` to receive state updates (with ack: true).
-- **Send state object as mqtt message** - The client sends the states as parsed string JSON objects to the broker (example parsed string JSON object: ```{"val":true,"ack":true,"ts":1584690242021,"q":0,"from":"system.adapter.deconz.0","user":"system.user.admin","lc":1584624242021,"expire":true}```); if not the values ```states.val``` is sent as a single value (example state.val as single value: ```true```)
+- **Send state object as mqtt message** - The client sends the states as parsed string JSON objects to the broker (example parsed string JSON object: `{"val":true,"ack":true,"ts":1584690242021,"q":0,"from":"system.adapter.deconz.0","user":"system.user.admin","lc":1584624242021,"expire":true}`); if not the values `states.val` is sent as a single value (example state.val as single value: `true`)
-- **Persistent Session** - When checked the broker saves the session information of the adapter.
+- **Persistent Session** - When checked, the broker saves the session information of the adapter.
 This means it tracks which messages have been sent/received by the adapter (only QoS Level 1 and 2) and to which topics the adapter has subscribed.
 This information survives a disconnect and reconnect of the adapter.

 ## Usage